Ferrero’s activities to achieve sustainability along its hazelnut value chain include the traceability of this ingredient.

 Click to travel

-The hazelnuts used in Nutella® come from hazelnut orchards, which are mainly found in Mediterranean climates.
-Our hazelnuts come from different parts of the world, but primarily originate in Turkey, Italy and Chile.
-Turkey’s Black Sea region is the world’s largest producer of hazelnuts, making it our main hazelnut source.
-Ferrero’s hazelnut expertise dates back to its Italian roots, as the hazelnut supply can also be found in Piedmont – where Ferrero was founded – as well as in Lazio and Campania.
+The hazelnuts used in Nutella® come from hazelnut orchards, which are mainly found in Mediterranean type climates.
+Our hazelnuts come from different parts of the world, our main origins are Turkey, Italy, Chile and the USA.
+Turkey’s Black Sea region is the world’s largest producer of hazelnuts and as a consequence where we source the main part of our hazelnuts.
+Ferrero’s expertise and tradition with this fruit goes back to its roots in Italy, as supply can also be found in Piedmont - where Ferrero was founded - as well as in Lazio and Campania.
 The harvest takes place between the beginning of August and the end of September.

 Sustainability in Hazelnut Sourcing